 There are a huge variety of festivals and events in Madeira.
 As well as exploring the island, there is a wealth of cultural, sporting or leisure activities.
 For a current program of events please go to the Madeira Tourism Board

-For more information see the official tourist board for Madeira
+For more information see the official tourist board

-Languages spoken Portuguese, English
+Languages Spoken: Portuguese, English

 Visa requirements Visitors coming from the European Union, members of the Shengen Treaty, are granted unrestricted entry.
 Visitors from member states that are not signatories to this treaty need an identification document.
 International visitors should have a valid passport, and in some cases, a visa to visit Portugal might be requested.
-Please check with your local tourist authority.